Tennis West Hall of Champions

 WA Hall of Champions

 Clive was a member of the Australian team that toured internationally and played in all four Grand Slam events in 1953.
 He was Ranked No. 1 for Men’s Singles in WA 15 times between 1946-1963 and was inducted in the WA Sports Hall of Champions in 1988.
 Clive’s best Grand Slam tournament results include being a Finalist in the Men’s Doubles at the French Championships in 1953 when he teamed up with Mervyn Rose.
 Clive then teamed up with Neale Fraser in 1954 to become a Finalist at the Men’s Doubles at the Australian Championships in 1954.
+Clive was awarded a Medal of the Order of Australia (OAM) in the 2021 Australia Day Honours for “service to tennis” after sadly passing away in November 2021.

 Elizabeth Smylie (Sayers)